sugaryourcoffee/vimnote/README.md

     $ man pandoc

-then search for `multiline\_tables`
+Then search for `multiline_tables`

 ### WritePDF
 When in the note file you can run the WritePDF command to create a pdf file

     :WritePDF

-The pdf file is saved to /path/to/your/notes/directory/pdf/my-note.mom.pdf
+The pdf file is saved to /path/to/your/notes/directory/pdf/my-note.note.pdf

 ### ScanTask
 Tasks can be annotated with @tasks| where | is a field separator.
-Having following task list in the .mom.md file
+Having following task list in the vimnote file

     @tasks|
     title|description|tags